Fujifilm X-H2 vs. Sony A7 IV

 The Lure of Sony

-From the sidelines, I have been watching Sony’s march forward becoming the leading manufacturer of full-frame mirrorless cameras.
-In June 2021 I tried the Sony A7R IV over a weekend and came away positively surprised.
-I did have a few quibbles but really liked the Sony FE 35mm f/1.4 GM.
+From the sidelines, I have been watching Sony’s march toward becoming the leading manufacturer of full-frame mirrorless cameras.
+In June 2021, I tried the Sony A7R IV over a weekend and came away positively surprised.
+I did have a few quibbles, but I really liked the Sony FE 35mm f/1.4 GM.

 Specs

-Below are some of the key specs for the Fujifilm X-H2 and Sony A7 IV, the most glaring difference being the fact that the X-H2 has an APS-C sensor and the Sony is full-frame.
+Below are some of the key specs for the Fujifilm X-H2 and Sony A7 IV.
+The most glaring difference is that the X-H2 has an APS-C sensor, while the Sony is full-frame.

 Fujifilm X-H2